Vishnuuuuuu/solv-final/README.md

 ## License

-This project is built for SOLV Legal Firm.
+This project is built for Solv.
 All rights reserved.